barotto/IBMulator/README.md

 *Note*: if you change the disk type from the default 35 (WDL-330P) to any other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.
-Also, only types 35 and 38 have accurate timings emulation; any other type have the same performance as type 35.

 ### Key bindings